The best foods for Omega 3's and 6's

 - flax seeds - 1 tbsp 255% DV

 - walnuts - 1/4 cup english 241% DV

 - hemp seeds - 1/4 cup 213% DV

 Foods high in EPA, DPA, & DHA:

 Download the Wholesome app for free to reference this list and more details for these nutrients.

 How do you use Wholesome to know if you're getting enough Omega 3s?

-Wholesome doesn't have a single field for "Omega 3s" because there are many different types and there's really no way to bucket them into one category.
+The Wholesome App doesn't have a single field for "Omega 3s" because there are many different types.
 Wholesome tracks each type individually and the data is sourced directly from the USDA.
 The types of Omega 3s are: a-Linoleic acid (ALA), EPA, DHA, DPA.
 Note that linoleic acid is an Omega 6.